Spencer Schwellenbach: Professional career

-Schwellenbach was selected in the second round with the 59th overall pick in the 2021 Major League Baseball draft by the Atlanta Braves.
+The Atlanta Braves selected Schwellenbach in the second round, with the 59th overall pick, of the 2021 Major League Baseball draft.
 He signed with Atlanta on July 19, 2021, for a $1 million signing bonus.
-Shortly after signing, it was announced that Schwellenbach would undergo Tommy John surgery to repair the Ulnar collateral ligament in his pitching elbow.
+Shortly after signing, Schwellenbach underwent Tommy John surgery to repair the Ulnar collateral ligament in his pitching elbow.
+He missed the entire 2022 season while rehabbing from surgery.
+Schwellenbach was assigned to the Single-A Augusta GreenJackets at the start of the 2023 season.
+He was selected to play in the 2023 All-Star Futures Game.